IPad: Consumer usage

 In the United States, fans attending Super Bowl XLV, the first Super Bowl since the iPad was released, could use an official National Football League (NFL) app to navigate Cowboys Stadium.
 In 2011, the Tampa Bay Buccaneers became the first NFL club to discontinue the use of paper copies of playbooks, and instead distributed all players their playbook and videos in electronic format via an iPad 2.

 The iPad is able to support many music creation applications in addition to the iTunes music playback software.
 These include sound samplers, guitar and voice effects processors, sequencers for synthesized sounds and sampled loops, virtual synthesizers and drum machines, theremin-style and other touch responsive instruments, drum pads and many more.
 Gorillaz's 2010 album, The Fall, was created almost exclusively using the iPad by Damon Albarn while on tour with the band.
 The music video for Luna Sea's 2012 single, "Rouge", was filmed entirely on an iPad.

 Due to its popularity, the term "iPad" is occasionally used as a generic name for tablet computers.
+However, it was suggested that Apple would attempt to prevent the term from being used in this fashion.